 Should I file a FAFSA if I have a drug related conviction?

-Yes, The University of Tulsa encourages all students to submit at FAFSA.
+Yes, The University of Tulsa encourages all students to submit a FAFSA.
 If you have been convicted of a drug related offense while you were receiving federal financial aid, you may still be eligible for institutional, state, and privately funded financial aid.
-If your ineligibility period expires or you complete an acceptable drug rehabilitation program, please inform the Office of Student Financial Services so that a determination of available aid options can be completed on your behalf.
+If your ineligibility period expires or you complete an acceptable drug rehabilitation program, please inform the Office of Student Financial Services so a determination of available aid options can be completed on your behalf.

 For more information on this subject, current and prospective students should contact the Federal Student Aid Information Center at 1-800-4FED-AID (1-800-433-3243).